kosli-dev/cli/docs.kosli.com/content/getting_started/environments.md

 ---
-title: "Part 3: Environments"
+title: "Part 4: Environments"
 bookCollapseSection: false
-weight: 220
+weight: 240
 ---
-# Part 3: Environments
+# Part 4: Environments

 Recording the status of runtime environments is one of the fundamental features of Kosli.
 Kosli records the status of runtime environments by detecting artifacts running in any given environment and reporting the information.

 ## Create an environment

-A Kosli *environment* stores snapshots containing information about the software artifacts that are running in your runtime environments.
+A Kosli *environment* stores snapshots containing information about the software artifacts running in your runtime environments.

 Before you start reporting what's running in your environments you need to create an environment in Kosli and make sure it matches the type of the environment you'll be reporting, e.g. `docker` or `k8s`.
 You can see all the available environment types in the help text for the `--environment-type` flag in the [`kosli create environment`](/client_reference/kosli_create_environment/) command.